Meșterul Manole: Analysis

 The role of Ana, in particular was widely discussed by scholars, often as an example of a model wife, who never wavers from commitment and duty to Manole even in the face of supernatural efforts to stop her, but also as a feminist critique of marriage, which requires women to sacrifice themselves and become confined within the walls of the house for the sake of their husbands' work.

 The attempt by Manole and the other masons to flee the roof by building wooden wings only appears in the Romanian version and is a variation of the Icarus myth.

 Similarities

 A similar tale in the Hungarian culture is Kőműves Kelemen ("Kelemen, the Bricklayer"), whose synopsis is essentially equivalent to the story of Manole.
 Another story is that of Rozafa, the castle in Shkodra, Albania.
 Rozafa was the wife of the youngest of three brothers that could only built the castle after they had to wall her alive.
 In Serbia, The Building of Skadar also uses the "bricked-in wife" trope.

-Similar stories exist in Inner Mongolia (related to the Hunnic city of Tongwancheng) and in the Southern Balkans, Montenegro, Bulgaria, and Greece (the Bridge of Arta).
-In Bulgaria there is also a legend about a master-builder by the name of Manol who flew from the minaret of the Selimiye Mosque in Edirne using eagle wings he crafted.
 Another similar story is the legend of the Matsue Castle in Japan.
 By some estimated, there are over 700 local variants of the myth.